MowGreen Guide – 21 Ways to Clean & Serene

 Most MowGreen clients get the basic four listed above 20-30 times per season plus some or all of the following:

-5. Soil Samples – we do soil samples and get them lab analyzed with recommended PH control and fertilizer reports.
+5. Soil Samples & Enhancement – we do soil samples and get them lab analyzed with recommended PH control and fertilizer reports.
 The average report calls for some added N-P-K fertilizer and some high calcium lime for PH adjustment and soil biology restoration.
 A lab in New Haven, the New Haven Agricultural station will receive soil samples and analyze and report on them for different types of plants.
+We offer a soil enhancement product which brings dead soil back to life and some refer to it as “liquid aerator”.

 6. Spring Cleanup – typically done in March or early April, but depends on weather of course.
 We recommend a light superficial blowing and rake over.
 Mowing soon thereafter with rotary mulching mowers will feed the soil.
 The reason raking shouldn’t be agressive in the Spring is to avoid disturbing and surfacing weed seeds which may give them a better start.